placelplacel/ossu-cs-notes/10-systematic-program-design/31-how-to-design-worlds.md

 ## Bonus: Extending the Program even more!
 Here, we will take our example program and add even more functionality to it.
->*Make it so that the sprite returns to the left edge of the screen whenever the spacebar is pressed.*
+>*Make it so that the sprite returns to the left edge of the screen whenever the space bar is pressed.*

 Let's see how we would go about doing this.